AdaCore/ada-spark-rfcs/considered/rfc-saclar-initialization-checks.md

 Swift ensures initialization at declaration through initializers (constructors).
 Failure during initialization makes the object nil.
-The compiler enforces that each variable was initialized before it is used; see here.
+The compiler enforces that each variable was initialized before it is used.

 Dart ensures initialization and non-nullity using flow analysis similar to Rust.